Cope Notes

 Cope Notes is an American telehealth-based mental health service.
 The company "sends subscribers positive thoughts and affirmations to help combat depression and anxiety".
 Each message contains psychology facts, exercises, and journaling prompts that are "reviewed, edited and approved by a panel of mental health professionals".

-As of May 2025, Cope Notes had over 40,000 users across 97 countries.
-Through the end of 2024, the service reported having sent over 4 million messages to its subscribers.
+As of March 2026, Cope Notes had over 46,000 users across 110 countries.
+Through that same date, the service reported having sent over 5.5 million messages to its subscribers.

 History

 Cope Notes was founded in 2018 by Johnny Crowder, an American musician, public speaker, and Certified Recovery Peer Specialist.
 According to the Tampa Bay Times, the company "sends subscribers positive thoughts and affirmations to help combat depression and anxiety".
 The content is sent via text message at least once per day, at random times.
 According to the company's FAQ, each message is "reviewed, edited and approved by a panel of mental health professionals".
 Users are encouraged to respond to the messages, using the text thread as a journal.

 The idea for Cope Notes began as an unnamed in-person support group, which formed after Crowder graduated from college.
 That group transitioned into a virtual peer support group, where many attendees opted into the SMS option, influencing Crowder to create a mental health-based texting service.
 Crowder, a touring musician, used his time traveling between performances with his heavy metal bands, Dark Sermon and Prison, to develop the service.
 The development of Cope Notes was also influenced by Crowder's interactions with fans at shows, some of whom were combatting issues like substance abuse, tailoring the service to meet their needs.

 In a 2025 Tampa Bay Business Journal article, it was reported that Cope Notes' services were included in UnitedHealthcare's Florida Medicaid contract, partnering with UnitedHealthcare for a five-year statewide agreement.
-Cope Notes had previously signed a pilot contract with UnitedHealth Group, distributing its services through UnitedHealthcare and Optum.
+Cope Notes had previously signed a one-year pilot contract with UnitedHealth Group, distributing its services through UnitedHealthcare and Optum, which primarily benefitted teens, pregnant and expecting mothers, and low-income households.
+Member surveys from the pilot showed that 82% of respondents identified Cope Notes to be "helpful" or "very helpful".
+The contract followed an 18-month period of due dilligence by UnitedHealthcare, where the company reviewed the code, security infrastructure, and text message library of Cope Notes.
+As part of the 2025 contract extension, Medicaid recipients in Tampa, Lakeland, Ocala, Jacksonville, and Miami were able to receive the service at no cost.